Angiotensin (1-7): Effects

 Ang (1-7) has been shown to have anti-oxidant and anti-inflammatory effects.
 It helps protect cardiomyocytes of spontaneously hypertensive rats by increasing the expression of endothelial and neuronal nitric oxide synthase enzymes, augmenting production of nitric oxide.

 Pharmacological interactions

 Ang (1-7) contributes to the beneficial effects of ACE inhibitors and angiotensin II receptor type 1 antagonists.

+Clinical trials

+Talfirastide has been tested in people with COVID-19 and stroke.